whatmakeart/whatmakeart.github.io/content/3d-modeling/polygon-mesh-3d-modeling-basics.md

 A vertex is a single point with a x, y, and z coordinate in space.

 Below is part of the raw output of an OBJ file as viewed in a text editor.
 I lists the .mtl material file as well as the total number of vertices, 50,004 in this case.
 Then it starts to list the x, y, and z coordinates of each vertex one by one.
-When combined, these verticies represent a 3D object.
+When combined, these vertices represent a 3D object.

 ```obj
 #